cl4u2/chininux/README.rst

 **chininux** is a **whois service** especially designed for the ninux.org community network.

-Its purpose is to return the information stored in HTML tables on `wiki.ninux.org`_ and in the ninux.org `phpipam instance`_ (feature not yet implemented) as a whois service.
+Its purpose is to return the information stored in HTML tables on `wiki.ninux.org`_ and in the ninux.org `phpipam instance`_ as a whois service.

 ninux.org
 ---------